suncoast-devs/handbook/tools/postgresql.md

 brew services start postgresql
 ```

-# Linux Subsystem for Windows instructions
+# Linux or Linux Subsystem for Windows instructions

 - If using another flavor of Linux the `apt` and `service` instructions may be different.
 For instance with OpenSUSE the instruction is `sudo systemctrl postgresql start` instead.